waxs/needle/README.md

 ## Testing
 Needle methods can be tested using Jest, running the `npm run test` command will execute a number of test to make sure basic functionality is working as expected.
 Test scripts can be found in the `__test__` folder.

+#### Stress Test
+We did a stress test on working with a large data set.
+We can never assume, at least not for now, that JS will outperform the magic of SQL, and this is also not what we were aiming for.
+In this case Needle hold up pretty well going through a massive `7.5MB` mockup file containing over `250.000 lines` of data with over `5500 unique items`.
+This is however no guarantee that your dataset will hold up.
+Overall performance will vary, some keys might hold extensive strings or array's containing multiple strings.
+It's always wise to limit your dataset as much as possible to achieve a better performance.
+If you like to experience performance yourself generate some JSON online and pass it to Needle.

+Some tips on making the most out of the limitations of JS.

+    * Chain your queries wisely, limit the size with simple queries.
+    * Some queries are more expensive to run, if you limit your dataset using the `select()` method first your second query will have less intense data to work with.
+    * Most API's have options to limit data, don't take it to far, have a talk with your backend engineer ;)

 ## About
 This repository is mainly intended as an experiment and to have some fun, a folder with examples is available within